theicfire/makefiletutorial/src/index.md

 ## The if function
 <!--  (Section 8.5) -->
 `if` checks if the first argument is nonempty.
-If so runs the second argument, otherwise runs the third.
+If so, runs the second argument, otherwise runs the third.
 ```makefile
 foo := $(if this-is-not-empty,then!,else!)
 empty :=